Whatnot Listing & Show Prep: How to Maximize Your Live Sales

 When you go live matters as much as what you sell.
 Whatnot's buyer activity peaks at predictable times, and scheduling around those peaks means more viewers and more bidding competition.

 Schedule shows 5-7 days in advance.
-This gives Whatnot time to surface your show in recommendations and gives you time to promote on social media.
+That gives Whatnot time to surface you in recommendations and gives you time to promote on social.
 Viewers who bookmark a scheduled show get a notification when you go live.

-Consistency beats experimentation for scheduling.
-"Every Thursday and Sunday at 7 PM" is more effective than bouncing between random times.
+Consistency beats experimentation.
+"Every Thursday and Sunday at 7 PM" outperforms random timeslots every time.
 Your regulars build habits around your schedule.

 After the Show